CliMA/SeawaterPolynomials.jl/README.md

 # SeawaterPolynomials.jl

-This package provides approximations to the Boussinesq equation of state for seawater expressed as polynomial functions of conservative temperature, absolute salinity, and geopotential depth.
+This package provides approximations to the Boussinesq equation of state for seawater expressed as polynomial functions of conservative temperature, absolute salinity, and geopotential height.

 Computationally efficient polynomial approximations to the [Boussinesq seawater](https://doi.org/10.1175/2009JPO4294.1) equation of state are crucial components of ocean modeling software.